Overview of American Shorthair

 Recommendations for Dental Disease in American Shorthair Cats:

 - Mouth Drops - May help to guard against gingivitis, plaque and tooth decay as well as freshen breath.

-- Parasitic infections can occur in cats and can be spread through food, saliva, blood or other contacts.
-These can eventually weaken the cat and increase the possibility of developing further bacterial infections
+Parasitic Infections: can be spread through food, saliva, blood, certain insect bites, or contact with an infected animal.
+These can eventually weaken your kitty’s immune system and may increase the possibility of developing further bacterial infections.

 Recommendations for Parasitic Infections in American Shorthair Cats: